-My rather unsettling journey into chaos raises an important truth.
-Those seeking spiritual wisdom need only ask God for help.
-When I did so, I also asked Father to show me the kingdom of God.
-I’m fairly sure that I didn’t say “kingdoms,” but that’s what I got.
-There exists an infinite number of kingdoms.
-Some are ruled by living beings, some by God, and at least one realm doesn’t seem to have a ruler.
+My rather dark journey into chaos holds an important truth.
+Those who seek to learn the workings of creation (or be saved from them) need only ask God for help.
+In my case I also asked to see the kingdom of God.
+I’m sure that I didn’t say “kingdoms,” but that’s what I got.
+There exists an endless number of kingdoms.
+Some are ruled by living beings, God, or both.
+And there is at least one realm I know of that doesn’t seem to have a ruler.

-Where are you?
+Where are you right now?

 What is chaos?